-While walking on the beach this morning, you saw the very back of a sea turtle as she headed into the water.
+While walking on the beach this morning, you saw the back of a sea turtle just as she headed into the water.
 She left a trail behind her in the sand.

 You look around to tell somebody, but there’s nobody around!
-Just up ahead, however you see a sign with a big turtle picture.
+Just up ahead, however, you see a sign with a big picture of a turtle.

 Every state that has a beach where turtles might nest has an organization to protect sea turtles.
 Luckily, you have your phone with you!
 When you call the number listed on the sign, the Turtle Patrol answers right away.
 They ask you to be very careful not to disturb the tracks, because they can be used to identify the type of sea turtle that came ashore.
 A volunteer is already on the beach and headed your way.

 It’s a nest!
 All the eggs inside a nest are called a clutch.
-The Turtle Patrol begins to protect the nest by putting stakes and caution tape around it to keep people from accidentally driving over or digging into the nest.
+The Turtle Patrol begins to protect the clutch by putting stakes and caution tape around the nest to keep people from accidentally driving over or digging into it.
 When they are done, they post a special sign to let people know why this spot is being protected.

 This clutch of eggs should hatch in about 45-55 days.
 Can you figure out the earliest date these are likely to hatch if they were laid this morning?

 When the time is right, the baby turtles will begin to break through their eggshells.
 They have to climb up and over each other through the sand.
 When the hatchlings reach the surface, they use the light of the moon and stars shining on the ocean to know where to find the water.
 Unfortunately, they can get confused if there are man-made lights near the beach, so the Turtle Patrol checks the nests every night during nesting season to help rescue any hatchlings that get lost on the way to the sea.